broccolijs/broccoli/docs/broccoli-1-0-plugin-api.md

 plugin author wishing to make your plugin compatible with Broccoli 1.0, then this document is for you.

+If you have been directed here from an `ember-cli` build error, please see https://github.com/broccolijs/broccoli/issues/374 for details on how to resolve the error.

 ## Overview

 The old API requires that a plugin implement a `.read` or `.rebuild` method.